Cybersecurity Incident: Your Questions

 Last updated on

-On Thursday 11 December 2025 we were the subject of a random cybersecurity attack on our IT systems.
+On Thursday 11 December 2025 we were the subject of a random cybersecurity attack on some of our IT systems.

 Q. What action has been taken to protect my data?

-Once we became aware of the incident our priority was to protect the data of people who rely on our services and to restore services safely.
+Once we became aware of the incident our priority was to protect the data of people who rely on the services of the Office of the Protected Disclosures Commissioner and to restore services safely.

-The NCSC (National Cyber Security Centre) activated its incident response plan and put in place enhanced monitoring to support the OPDC.
+The NCSC (National Cyber Security Centre) activated its incident response plan and put in place enhanced monitoring to support the Office of the Protected Disclosures Commissioner.

 The incident was also notified to the Data Protection Commissioner and An Garda Síochána.